-If you have any issues, please email woodsworthcomputer@gmail.com
+If you have any issues, please email woodsworthcomputer@gmail.com If the Member Computer committee cannot fix a problem, it will be reported to Management who will get the contractor in.

 Condensation

 The CMS engineer who studied the condensation issues in the mid-rise recommends that members keep the heating system on and set the thermostat controller at the range of 20°C to 22°C (68°F to 72°F) in the cold months.